From the Editor

 Syringing introduces water to the ear canal which, with the additional issue of skin thinning lead to infections.
 Before you go to your appointment it is a good idea to soften the skin build up with a couple of drops of olive oil night and morning for 2/3 days before hand.

 PS according to my mother, the only thing you should ever put in your ear is your elbow!!
+(April 24, 2016)

-Bill M — Plano, TX
+Bill M — Plano, Texas

 Listen to Brenda M. At one point I was having an ENT (Ear, Nose and Throat) specialist remove the wax / skin plug from my Outer Ear every 30 days.
 In my case there was also some inflammation that didn’t clear up until I was in remission.
 There is absolutely no better way to remove the wax/skin plug than with a professional.
+(April 24, 2016)

-Nicola G — Central Otago, New Zealand
+Nicola G — Cromwell, New Zealand

-Glen M — Glenview, IL
+Glen M — Glenview, Illinois

 An ENT will do more than just clean your ears.
 A thorough exam of your ears may reveal inflammation and require some some medication usually a steroid based drops.
 A big relief is that they are professionals who see and treat this inflammatory disease from a different perspective.
 They may also advise you to keep your ears dry as possible during this phase.
+(April 24, 2016)